top of page

 Clinic Director and Psychologist

 In addition to my role as Clinic Director at MindSteps, I am an adjunct faculty supervisor at the University of Waterloo and a member of the International OCD Foundation and the Ontario Psychological Association.
-I engage in regular professional development, workshops, and peer consultations to stay at the forefront of evidence-based care.
+I engage in regular professional training and peer consultation to stay at the forefront of evidence-based care.
 As a parent of two school-aged children, I also draw insights from my own parenting journey.

 As a psychologist, I bring warmth and understanding to every session to foster a safe and supportive environment.
-I provide individual therapy as well as caregiver consultation and coaching.
+I provide individual therapy as well as caregiver consultation.
 My approach is integrative and collaborative.
-For individual therapy, my primary orientation is Cognitive Behavioural Therapy (CBT), and I utilize other interventions as needed, including Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), and Emotion Focused interventions.
-When providing caregiver consultation and coaching, my primary approach is Emotion Focused Family Therapy (EFFT), which I supplement with my knowledge of attachment theory, behaviour management, and neuroscience.
-I have experience providing treatment for a wide range of presenting problems, including anxiety, OCD, depression, emotion regulation difficulties, social skills challenges, and issues related to ADHD and ASD.
+For individual therapy, my primary orientation is Cognitive Behavioural Therapy (CBT), and I utilize other interventions as needed, including Acceptance and Commitment Therapy (ACT), Emotion-Focused Therapy (EFT), and Dialectical Behaviour Therapy (DBT).
+When providing caregiver consultation and coaching, my primary approach is Emotion Focused Family Therapy (EFFT).

 Meet the Team